The photograph above was taken in 2012. It shows the two properties, 51 High Street on the left and 53 High Street on

-Adrienne was born in Camberwell in 1881 and baptised on 30th March 1881 the daughter of William Dicker and his wife Georgette Ernestine.
+Adrienne was born in Camberwell on 29th January 1881 and baptised on 30th March 1881.
+She was the daughter of William Dicker and his wife Georgette Ernestine.
 In 1891 William Dicker was at the family home at The Chase in Clapham with three of his children Mabel aged 7 William 5 and Madeline three.
-Williams’ wife and his daughter Adrienne were away from home.
+Adrienne was a pupil at a boarding school in Margate.
 The 1901 census shows the Dickers were still living at 18 The Chase, Clapham.
 William was a jeweller and his second wife was Kittey.
 In 1901 Adrienne was a student governess aged 20 and she went on to become a full teacher of English Language.
+We can’t trace Adrienne in the 1911 and assume she might have been in South Africa.
+She returned in 1919 sailing from Durban to London on the SS Llanstephan Castle.

 She joined the staff of Thornbury Grammar School as the English teacher around 1925 and was well known there for her regular drama productions and apparently for the exacting standards she demanded with regard to grammar and punctuation.
 The Thornburian magazine described her as ‘a tall lady of great dignity and integrity, opening up, sometimes to reluctant minds, the aesthetic beauty of the English language, while at the same time instilling a respect for its mechanical application – and how many actors, amateur and some professional, can thank her for an introduction to the world of drama!’
 Her students presumably included Tony Britton who attended the Grammar School before going on to achieve fame as an actor in films and TV.

 Adrienne’s mother Georgette Ernestine, by then Georgette Ernestine Morel died on the 26th day of March, 1930 at 13, Denbigh Street, Pimlico in London.
 Adrienne and her sister Mabel were executors of her will.

 The 1939 rate book shows that Adrienne left the property on 11th April 1939.
 After the War she was listed as living in the house called Wellfield on Kington Lane and she was still living there at the time of the 1965 electoral register.
 Adrienne Dicker died in 1970 aged 89.